Home

 • William Higinbotham created the first computer video game to display motion and allow interactive control with hand-held controllers.
 It was dubbed “Tennis for Two.”

-• Besides the first video game, Higinbotham led in the development of the radar devices used in World War II and the design components for the first atomic bomb.
+• Besides the first video game, Higinbotham led the development of the radar devices used in World War II and the design components for the first atomic bomb.

 • Although Higinbotham didn’t patent “Tennis for Two,” he obtained over 20 other patents during his career.